©UNICEF

 What are the needs of children and families in Ukraine?

-Here's a snapshot of the current needs:
+Here's a snapshot of the needs in 2025:

-- 17.6 million people in Ukraine need of a variety of humanitarian help to survive.
+- 14.6 million people in Ukraine need of a variety of humanitarian help to survive.

-- 3.4 million kids need child protection services including ongoing mental health and psychosocial support.
+- 3.4 million kids need child protection services, including ongoing mental health and psychosocial support.

 Why donate to UNICEF?